GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 The pattern is better understood as asymmetric caretaking.
 Ryan seemed to use usefulness as a route to intimacy.
 Being the person who helped, drove, planned, supported, and made things easier appears connected to his self-concept.
 Nienke may have experienced this as help from a very close friend.
 Ryan may have experienced it as partner-like investment.

+The late-October-through-holiday pattern adds a second asymmetry.
+After the intense September/early-October period, Nienke's travel and reduced responsiveness may have left Ryan feeling demoted from daily companion to occasional practical support.
+The WhatsApp record reportedly includes episodes where she left town without saying goodbye, later reached out around practical pickup needs, and did not promptly respond to Ryan's Christmas or New Year's messages.
+This does not prove exploitation, but it is relevant to how the relationship may have felt from Ryan's side.

 January tests the exploitation hypothesis.
 When Ryan stopped providing rides and stopped engaging, Nienke continued reaching out.
 She called, asked whether he was alive, asked whether he wanted to remain friends, offered coffee/walks/events, and eventually offered to come to his apartment so he did not need to go out.
 This strongly suggests she cared about Ryan beyond his usefulness.

+But the apartment episode also changes the meaning of "withdrawal."
+Ryan reportedly did not let Nienke in and appeared to pretend he was sleeping when she came to him.
+Yet he still went to Joe and Lucas's house and remained intermittently connected to bowling.
+That contrast suggests not simple physical isolation, but selective avoidance: Nienke may have represented emotional accountability, shame, romantic disappointment, or a relationship conversation Ryan could not tolerate, while Joe and Lucas offered passive, low-demand companionship.

 ### 7. Digital Deletion and Absence of Apology